Northbridge Public Schools Elementary Curriculum Overview

 Social Studies

-Close reading of nonfiction and biographies
+Close reading of nonfiction texts and biographies

-Inquiry-based learning and projects
+Inquiry-based projects and discussions

-Northbridge Middle School Curriculum Overview
+Northbridge Middle School Curriculum Overview (Grades 6–7)

 English Language Arts (ELA)

-Explicit instruction in writing strategies
+Explicit instruction in evidence-based writing strategies

-Writing in response to high-quality texts
+Writing in response to complex texts

 Mathematics